gtzi203/BioMeter/README.md

     - Changeable colors for the Thermometer

-&#x20;   - Changeable poitions for the Hydration Bar and the Thermometer
+&#x20;   - Changeable positions for the Hydration Bar and the Thermometer